pytroll/pyspectral/doc/rad_definitions.rst

 This approach only works for monochromatic or very narrow bands for which the spectral response function is assumed to be constant.
-In reality, typical imager channel are not that narrow and the spectral response function is not constant over the band.
+In reality, typical imager channels are not that narrow and the spectral response function is not constant over the band.
 Here it is not possible to de-convolve the planck function and the spectral response function without knowing both, the spectral radiance and spectral response function in high spectral resolution.
 While this information is usually available for